orianemgn/orianemgn/README.md

 ### Hi there, I am Oriane 👋

-- 🔭 I’m recently graduated from Ironhack's Web Development Bootcamp
+- 🔭 I’m taking part at the Wild Code School Web development course
-- 🌱 I am currently havin fun with Javascript every morning as part of [Kater Klub](https://github.com/orianemgn/Kater-Klub), have a look!
+- 🌱 I had fun with Javascript every morning as part of [Kater Klub](https://github.com/orianemgn/Kater-Klub), have a look!
 - 👯 I’m looking to collaborate on smart web dev projects, designed for the user